 The 2017 Glendale Clean & Green publication is here!
 This annual publication brings together water conservation, solid waste, recycling and transportation news to help Glendale stay green.
 Inside you'll find helpful hints, free events, special recycling and solid waste dates, a contest for kids and the latest in green efforts within Glendale.
 Download Now! (pdf)

-For tips on how best to dispose of medications, click here to view a brochure from the Arizona Department of Environmental Quality.
+For tips on how best to dispose of medications, click here.

 Hazardous Waste and Trash Collections Just Don’t Mix